Quantum Algorithms for Structured Prediction: Smooth Optimization

 \subsection{Quantum Gibbs Sampling}

 We now describe the above problem in terms of Hermitian matrices we intend to simulate on a quantum computer.
-For each $i$, we assume that the range of $f_i(-, w): \mathcal{Y} \to \mathbb R$ corresponds (up to the sign of the values of the range) to the spectrum of a diagonal Hermitian matrix $H_i^w$.
-We assume we have access to an oracle for $H_i^w$ and its partial derivatives of the following form:
+For each $i$, we assume that the range of $f_i(-, w): \mathcal{Y} \to \mathbb R$ corresponds (with an opposite sign) to the spectrum of a diagonal Hermitian matrix $H_i^w$.
+We assume we have access to oracles for $H_i^w$ and its partial derivatives.
+The oracles act on two registers via